 Information Technology Sector.
 Your trust may invest significantly in securities of information technology companies.
 Technology companies are generally subject to the risks of rapidly changing technologies; short product life cycles; fierce competition; aggressive pricing; frequent introduction of new or enhanced products; the loss of patent, copyright and trademark protections; cyclical market pat-terns; evolving industry standards; and frequent new product introductions.
 Technology companies may be smaller and less experienced companies, with limited product lines, markets or financial resources.
-Technology company stocks may experience extreme price and volume fluctuations that are often unrelated to their operating performance, and may experience significant market declines in their share values.
+Technology company stocks may experience extreme price and volume fluctuations that are often unrelated to their operating performance, and may experience significant declines in their share values.

 RISKS ASSOCIATED WITH ARTIFICIAL INTELLIGENCE, BLOCKCHAIN, CYBERSECURITY, FINANCIAL TECHNOLOGY, INTERNET OF THINGS AND ROBOTICS.
+The Technology Revolution Trust invests in companies that are principally engaged in or that devote material resources to businesses in these areas.
 Companies in these areas are, in general, subject to many of the same risks associated with information technology companies described above and cybersecurity risks described below.
 These companies are also subject to risks specific to these emerging technologies.